RyanMaca01/CSCI-272-Fall25/Week-1/README.md

+# Week 1
-This folder contains practice codes and Assignment 1 for Week 1.
+his folder contains practice codes and Assignment 1 for Week 1.